cosenary/Instagram-PHP-API/README.markdown

 This is my first PHP class, so please bear with me.
 Feedback or bug reports are appreciated.

+> This class documentation is also available as a [PDF download](http://cl.ly/391R3l0E3S1q2p1r2M20).

 ## Requirements ##

 - PHP 5.2.x or higher